 About

-His discography includes solo and chamber music albums featuring world-CD premieres, and works by composers such as Zhelobinsky, Shostakovich, Debussy, and Zwaag.
-He has explored contemporary piano cycles of Estonian composers and delved into the early Romantic virtuoso period with a vibrant Friedrich Kalkbrenner album.
-His scholarship extends to publications in the Piano Bulletin, where he has shared insights on Kalkbrenner's 24 Preludes.
+His discography includes solo and chamber recordings with several world CD premieres, featuring works by Zhelobinsky, Shostakovich, Debussy, Zwaag, and others.
+He has recorded contemporary Estonian piano cycles and explored the early Romantic virtuoso tradition in a dedicated Friedrich Kalkbrenner album.
+His research on Kalkbrenner’s 24 Preludes has been published in Piano Bulletin.

-From 2009 to 2015, he was the Artistic Leader of the Masters on Stage series in Amsterdam, where his performances included complete chamber music cycles by Brahms (with musicians of Claudio Abbado’s Mozart Orchestra) and Beethoven.
-He organized the Altembrouck music series in Belgium.
+From 2009 to 2015, he served as Artistic Leader of the Masters on Stage series in Amsterdam, presenting complete chamber cycles of Brahms and Beethoven with leading international musicians, including members of Claudio Abbado’s Mozart Orchestra.
+He also initiated and curated the Altembrouck concert series in Belgium.

 For decades, he worked as a pianist with music companies such as Phil Zuyd and Opera Zuid.
-In his early career, he taught at the Karlsruhe Hochschule, participated in children's opera productions with over 250 performances, and toured with the Band of the Dutch Royal Airforce (Rhapsody in Blue) and The Royal Band of the Belgian Guides (Petrushka).
+In his early career, he taught at the Karlsruhe Hochschule, and toured with the Band of the Dutch Royal Airforce and The Royal Band of the Belgian Guides.

 Jeroen Riemsdijk's contribution to literature includes 'The Golden Fingers Technique: The Art of Passagework for Pianists' (2007), a seminal work introducing modern weight technique.
-His ongoing projects, ‘Balanced Technique’ and ‘Musical Expressive Dramaturgy’, offer fresh perspectives on piano playing and performance.
+His ongoing projects, ‘From balanced Technique to Keybedding’ and ‘Musical Expressive Dramaturgy’, offer fresh perspectives on piano playing and performance.

 He has commissioned and premiered works by composers such as Chiel Meijering, Marijn Simons, Roel Van Oosten, Wim Zwaag, Galina Grigorjeva, Gerard Beljon, and Arno Dieteren.